AnimeNL/volunteer-portal-api/api/content/hosts.team/registration/2022-regular/faq.md

 We'll tally interested volunteers about a month before the festival starts.
 Feel free to reach out to any of our seniors if you're keen to learn more.

+### Will you reimburse my travel expenses?
+The AnimeCon festivals aim to be as affordable as possible for our attendees, as a consequence of which we unfortunately cannot reimburse travel expenses, nor any other types of expenses.
+If there are cases in which you feel we should make an exception, please do [send us an e-mail](mailto:security@animecon.nl) so that we can discuss in detail.

 ### What happens if I cannot help out as a Festival Host?
 There are two other volunteering teams that you're able to join during AnimeCon 2022: the [Gophers](https://gophers.team/registration/2022-regular) and the